galoistom/math-note/notes/representation note/Basic Definitions of representation.md

 >A representation of the algebra $K[Q]$ is giving each of the vertices a vector space, and the edges denote the linear transformation between them.

 The above notion might also ontribute to the study of representation of finite group, by seeing $G$ as a 1-category, and giving the point a vector space and vertices linear transformation(i.e. each elements in $G$ are seen as an elements in $GL(V)$) which is precisely the definition of the representation of a group.

+Morover, some group might also have topological structure, and the representation preserving the structure(vector spaces have std.topolpgical structure) is called the representation of topological group.
+The concept will be used often in the representation of lie group and lie algebra.